 The addition of Labrador genes to a litter of Dalmador puppies lowers the risk of deafness and kidney stones.
 But doesn’t remove it altogether.

 Good breeders will only breed Dalmador puppies from parents who have been tested clear of health problems before the mating takes place.

 How long do Dalmadors live?

-On average, both Labradors and Dalmatians live for 12 to 13 years, with some lucky individuals making it as far as their mid- to late-teens.
+On average, both Labradors and Dalmatians live for 12 to 13 years.
+Some lucky individuals make it as far as their mid- to late-teens.

-So, it’s reasonable to hope that a Dalmatian Lab mix dog from healthy parents will have the same life expectancy.
+So, it’s reasonable to hope that a Dalmatian Lab mix dog from healthy parents will have the same lifespan.